©2014 New Zealand Sports Betting 18+ BeGambleAware.org Gamble Responsibly

 sites, which provide country-

 Some inexperienced bettors have a misconception about betting sites and how they set their odds.
-Some people think the situation is the bettor versus the bookmaker.
+Some people think the situation is the bettor versus the online bookmaker.
 This is not the case.
-Betting sites try to set their odds so that they can make a little bit of money on each sporting event, no matter the result of the event.
+Betting sites try to set their odds so that they can make a little bit of money on each betting market for each sporting event, no matter the result of the given betting market for that event.
 They do this by trying to balance the potential payouts on all sides for a given event.
 We can use a cricket match as an example:

-Money will be bet on the two outcomes, the Home Win and the Away Win.
+Money will be bet on the two outcomes; the Home Win and the Away Win.
 Only one outcome will need to be paid out to winning bettors.
 The goal for the betting site is to ensure that the amount of money laid on the losing outcome can more than cover the payouts for the winning outcome.
-Any money left over after the winning bets have been paid will count as bookmaker revenue.
+Any money left over after the winning bets have been paid will count as revenue for the betting site.

 This small leftover amount is what the betting site uses to run its business, hopefully some of that will be profit, but there are many costs to running their business.
 In the end, know that for every event, there are winning bettors and losing bettors, betting sites just hope to make a small percentage on the overall amount bet for facilitating their service.

-As such, odds can vary significantly between sportsbooks.
-On single match bets, you can see a 3% to 10% range in potential payouts.
+As such, odds can vary significantly between online sportsbooks.
+On single match bets, you can see a 3% to 15% range in the potential profit on your payouts.
 When you compare odds for your bets of interest, you can ensure that when you win, you get the most for your stake money.

 Combination and System betting (aka Multiples) is an area that can see a great divergence in the available odds between betting sites.